GRE Syllabus 2026: Check Topics, Preparation Tips, Resources

 byAnisha Agarwal

-The GRE tests key skills for graduate school, including Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
-The general exam includes 2 Verbal sections (reading comprehension, sentence completion), 2 Quantitative sections (math topics like algebra and geometry), and 1 Analytical Writing task.
+The GRE syllabus 2026 is designed to test key skills for graduate school, under 3 sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
+The General Test includes 2 Verbal sections (reading comprehension, sentence completion), 2 Quantitative sections (math topics like algebra and geometry), and 1 Analytical Writing task.
 The test lasts about 1 hour and 58 minutes.

-In addition to the general test, there are subject-specific exams like Math, Physics, and Psychology.
-These cover specialized topics such as algebra and calculus for Math, mechanics and electromagnetism for Physics, and cognitive and clinical psychology for Psychology.
+In addition to the GRE General Test, there are subject-specific exams like Math, Physics, and Psychology.
+These cover specialised topics such as algebra and calculus for Math, mechanics and electromagnetism for Physics, and cognitive and clinical psychology for Psychology.

 Sections Number of Questions Allocated Time